Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Realizability

-Theorem \ref{thm_realizable_p_irregular} part \eqref{thm_realizable_6} is rather cumbersome and it is difficult to understand the maps arising from the invariants.
-In the case where $q=p$, we have the following simplified version. \begin{thm} Let $p>2$ be prime, let $m = \frac{1}{2}p^2-\frac{3}{2}p+2$, let
+Theorem \ref{thm_realizable_p_irregular} part \eqref{thm_realizable_psl} is rather cumbersome and it is difficult to understand the maps arising from the invariants.
+In the case where $q=p$, we have the following simplified version. \begin{thm} Let $p>2$ be prime, let $m = \frac{1}{2}p^2-\frac{3}{2}p+2$, and let $c \neq 0$, and let

-for any $c \neq 0$.
 Then the automorphism group of $f(z)=\psi(z^p-z)+z$ is exactly $\PSLp$. \end{thm} \begin{proof} We check that the generators of $\PSLp$, which are $ $, $ $, $ $, where $\alpha$ is a quadratic residue in $\FF_p$, are all automorphisms of $f$.
 We also need to show that $ $ is not an automorphism of $f$ when $\alpha$ is a non-residue.

 For $ $, we compute

 We next check maps of the form $ $.
 This is an automorphism if and only if $f(\alpha z) = \alpha f(z)$.
 This holds if and only if

 Making the substitution $w = z^p - z$, we see equation \eqref{eq1} holds if and only if